pryley/pollux/readme.txt

 Pollux uses the [Meta Box](https://wordpress.org/plugins/meta-box/) plugin to add custom meta-boxes.
 If the Meta Box plugin is not installed, Pollux will prompt you to do so on the Pollux settings page.

 Please see the `demo` directory in the pollux plugin for some example YAML configuration.
-Detailed documentation will be provided in future updates.
+Detailed documentation will be provided in the next update.

 Pollux is intended to complement themes built on the [Castor framework](https://github.com/geminilabs/castor-framework) (i.e. [Castor](https://github.com/geminilabs/castor)), but it is not a requirement.